-A Way to God – Quakerism is a way of life rather than a set of beliefs.
-Quakers seek to experience God directly, within themselves and their relationships with others around them.
-These direct encounters with the Divine are where Quakers find meaning and purpose.
+A Way to God(?) – Quakerism is a way of life rather than a set of beliefs.
+Quakers traditionally seek to experience God directly, within themselves and their relationships with others around them.
+But modern Quakers may not use the word "God" or find a conventional notion of deity helpful (these Quakers are referred to as "Non-Theist Friends").
+In practice, Quakers differ on exact beliefs (there are also Universalist Friends and Quakers with multiple belonging such as Buddhist Quakers and even Pagan Quakers) ,and in the language they use to describe them, but most agree on the experience of something greater than themselves.
+These direct encounters with the divine, however it is expressed, are where Quakers find meaning and purpose.

 Sharing our Experience – The focus is on our experience rather than written statements of belief and our collective experience is shared in Quaker Faith & Practice.
 This book is an anthology of Quaker experiences and insights from the founding of the Religious Society of Friends in the 17th Century to the present day.
 It is updated every generation, recognising that our understanding of truth moves on.

 Quaker Communities – Quakers meet together for worship and other activities in local and area meetings.
 These are inclusive and open to all.
 In our meetings we hope to find acceptance support, challenge, practical help and a sense of belonging.
-Our sense of community does not depend of professing identical beliefs, but from worshipping, sharing and working together.
+Our sense of community does not depend on professing identical beliefs, but from worshipping, sharing and working together.

 Leadership – Quakers in the unprogrammed tradition, common in most of the UK, do not have priests or a hierarchy, as we believe all people can have a direct relationship with God.
 All Quakers are entitled to participate in decision-making processes and to help run the Society.
 Those with specific roles are asked to serve for limited periods of time, after which others take their turn to serve.